 Public and private sector employers with a minimum of 50 employees will be required to publish data specifying:

 - The difference between the mean and median hourly remuneration for males and females.
-This data must include both for full and part time employees.
+This data must include both full and part-time employees.